-Top criteria you need before you start analytics in Human Resource department.
-To start with this you need many approvals or permissions.
+Top criteria you need before you start analytics in the Human Resource department.
+I am sure you need many approvals to start analytics in HR.

 - Use analytics through accountable processes, one of which should be acknowledging that using predictive analytics with the workforce has the potential for negative impact, not just positive impact, Walzer said.